EncinasBartos/TBarrier/TBarrier/3D/demos/ActiveBarriers/aFTLE3D/readme.txt

 The demo is inside the folder "Main":

 _"aFTLEABCviscous": active FTLE uncovers barriers to linear momentum and vorticity in a viscous, unsteady ABC flow.
-_"aFTLE3DChannel_part1": active FTLE uncovers barriers to linear momentum and vorticity in a turbulent channel flow, part 1.
+_"aFTLE3DChannel_JHTDB": active FTLE uncovers barriers to linear momentum and vorticity in a turbulent channel flow.
-_"aFTLE3DChannel_part2": active FTLE uncovers barriers to linear momentum and vorticity in a turbulent channel flow, part 2.
+_"aFTLE3DChannel_UMZ": active FTLE uncovers barriers to linear momentum and vorticity in a turbulent channel flow, part 2.

-NOTE: "aFTLE3Dchannel_part2" is conceptually the same as "aFTLE3Dchannel_part1" on a different domain.
-The reason why we include it, is that it reproduces the results on the momentum barriers [3] available in matlab on https://github.com/haller-group/TRA_TSE.
+NOTE: "aFTLE3Dchannel_UMZ" is conceptually the same as "aFTLE3Dchannel_JHTDB" on a different domain.
+The reason why we include it, is that it reproduces the results on the momentum barriers [2] available in matlab on https://github.com/haller-group/TRA_TSE.

 References: